SAFe Roam Board

-Document and assess project risks honestly and transparently.
+Document and assess project risks honestly and transparently by using a ROAM board for risk management in SAFe.

 A SAFe ROAM Board is a framework for making risks visible.
 It gives you and your team a shared space to notice and highlight risks, so they don’t get ignored.
 The ROAM Board helps everyone consider the likelihood and impact of risks, and decide which risks are low priority versus high priority.